serokell/blog-posts/untyped-lambda-calculus/article.md

 We call them strong because they go inside the abstraction bodies.

 The corresponding _weak_ evaluation strategies are called _call-by-name_ and _call-by-value_.
-Call-by-name is a weak version of the normal order strategy.
+Call-by-name is the weak version of the normal order strategy.
 Call-by-value is a little stricter and only allows reduction if the argument is a "value" -- that is, in pure lambda calculus, either a variable or an abstraction.

 It's interesting to note that the call-by-value strategy corresponds to eager evaluation.